Gibbo3771/ccpkg/guide.markdown

 end
 ```

+### Create PR
+{: #contrib_create_pr}

 Once you are happy, you can create a PR for your formula that merges in the `main` branch.
-It will be reviewed and merged in, and your formula will be available to download and to view on the website.
+It will be reviewed and then approved, and your formula will be available to use and view on the website.